 The Rite of Spring

 A century ago, Igor Stravinsky’s classic ballet had an incredibly controversial debut.
-The ballet’s story centers upon a pagan in which a sacrificial virgin dances herself to death.
+The ballet music and story centers upon a pagan in which a sacrificial virgin dances herself to death.

 Its premiere, at the Théâtre de Champs-Elysées on May 29, 1913, conducted by Pierre Monteux, caused a scandal.
 The work was such a violent wrench from every musical tradition that had gone before that, to many people, it seemed like the work of a madman.
 The Story Behind The Rite of Spring